atepoorthuis/relationalgeographiesofgentrification/README.md

 -   [analysis/02-figures.Rmd](analysis/02-figures.md): This contains all
     the analytical and visualization steps needed to reproduce each figure in our analysis.
+-   [figures/](figures/): Contains a high-resolution version of the figures in the paper.
+Unfortunately, the published version in *Urban Geography* contains only a down-sampled low-resolution version, which can make some of the figures difficult to read.

 ## How to download or install